Workers’ Compensation Act

 - Sec.
 31-354b.
 Finance account within Second Injury Fund.
 Subaccounts.
 Duties of State Treasurer.

 - Sec.
 31-355.
 Hearings; awards.
 Payments from Second Injury Fund on employer’s failure to comply with award.
 Civil action for reimbursement.
 Insolvent insurer.
+Settlements and agreements.
+Failure of uninsured employer to pay.

 - Sec.
 31-355a.
 Collection of moneys owed to the Second Injury Fund.
 Tax warrants.
 Lien.
 Foreclosure.